 Uniform Electricity Tariff Policy

-Regional Queensland currently suffers unsustainable electricity costs which are detrimentally affecting the viability of regional industries and small to medium enterprise businesses (SME), as well as increasing cost of living pressures on urban/domestic consumers.
-Another 10% increase is proposed for 2016-2017 with residential retail prices also tipped to rise again.
+Regional Queensland households are paying over 20% more and businesses over 30% more for electricity than those in Southeast Queensland.
 High and increasing electricity prices will further jeopardise industry growth opportunities across the region and be contrary to Queensland and Federal Government efforts to increase jobs and growth across the region.

 The Queensland Productivity Commission Electricity Pricing Inquiry recommended that the CSO be paid to the network provider, to enable retail competition in the regions.
 Changes to the way in which the CSO is paid could significantly affect the affordability of electricity in the regions.
 In maintaining the UTP, the Queensland Government needs to ensure that no regional household or business will be worse off.

-In maintaining its commitment to the UTP and annual payment of the CSO, consideration of any changes, including moving to a network CSO by the Queensland Government must:
+That the State Government maintains its commitment to the Uniform Tariff Policy (UTP) and annual payment of the Community Service Obligation (CSO).
+Consideration of any changes, including moving to a network CSO by the Queensland Government, must:

-- ensure that no regional household or business is worse off, and be informed by effective engagement with regional residential and business consumers, industry and communities; and
+- Be informed by effective engagement with regional residential and business consumers, industry and communities.

 |STATE ELECTORATES:||All TNQ|